Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp plan/09_Finalization of Stripe and Subscription Integration/12_Stripe_Subscription_Logic.md

 ### Scenario 2.4: Tier Downgrade

 - **User Action:** A user on the a paid subscription plan (e.g. "Creator" either yearly or monthly) downgrades to the another paid plan e.g. ("Basic" either yearly or monthly) via our webpage and forwarded to the Stripe Customer Portal.
+The customer shall not pay immediately but the downgrade should take effect at the end of the current billing period (at the end of the current billing period (year or month)), then the customer should pay the prorated amount for the downgraded, new plan.
 - **System Flow:** Stripe schedules this change to take effect at the end of the current billing period (at the end of the current billing period (year or month)).
 - **Stripe Webhook Flow:** Stripe sends a `customer.subscription.updated` webhook immediately.
 The payload will contain information about the *future* plan.
 - **Application Data Flow:**